Slip Resistant Coatings & Their AggregatesPenncoat Inc

 Aluminum Oxide Texture

-Although sand is the most popular, it’s not nearly as popular as pinhead crickets.
-Nor is sand as strong as aluminum oxide.
+Although sand is the most popular, it’s not as strong as aluminum oxide.

 Sand is more fragile than metal.
 And although sand is great and inexpensive, it can break over time.
 And when that sand breaks, its slip resistance gradually gets reduced over time.